Pagure/pagure/doc/contributing.rst

   yourself (which is simple: ``black /path/to/pagure``).

 - Check that your code doesn't break the test suite.
-The test suite can be run using the ``runtests.py`` script at the top of the sources, you may use ``python runtests.py run`` to run the tests and ``python runtests.py --help`` to check other options supported.
+The test suite can be run using ``tox`` at the top of the sources, you mayuse ``tox . -e py38`` to run a single version of python.
+You can also run a single file by calling pytest directly: ``pytest-3 tests/test_style.py``.
   See :doc:`development` for more information about the test suite.

-- If you are adding new code, please write tests for them in ``tests/``, the ``runtests.py`` script will help you to see the coverage of your code in unit-tests.
+- If you are adding new code, please write tests for them in ``tests/``, ``tox .`` will run the tests and show you the coverage of the code by the unit-tests.

 - If your change warrants a modification to the docs in ``doc/`` or any docstrings in ``pagure/`` please make that modification.